pie-dao/auxo-vaults/hub/README.md

 Here we need an offchain component matching the requested amount with the received one. xchain strat, right now doesn't even care about accounting, we basically trust the manager or strategist to do that

+# Refunds

+We estimate fees before sending LayerZero or Stargate functions.
+There is, however, the potential for fees to be too high for the actual actions required.
+In this case, the user is able to set a `refundRecipient`